 In the past, Japan went through many cultural evolutions as an isolated island, and that led to its unique culture.
 Even if today it’s known as a leading country when it comes to technology, Japan still has a number of important traditions:

-- Tea ceremonies.
 Also known as Omotenashi, this experience refers to the hospitality of Japanese people with regards to tea.
 At every tea gathering, the guest is the centre of attention while the host prepares the tea in an intricate ritual.

-- Sumo.
 Japan’s most famous sport, sumo, has helped to preserve ancient traditions, from salt purification to Shinto (one of Japan’s religions).
 It’s believed that sumo originated from a ritual dance performed in prayer for a good harvest.

-- Places of worship.
 Shinto shrines are places of worship that people visit to pay respects to the gods or pray for good fortune.
 People usually go there at special events, like the New Year, Setsubun and other festivals.
 Shrines have unique designs that you’ll never see in other places.